speartail/pdt/README_TOOLS.md

 # So what is this?

-A set of standard Capistrano/Rake tasks to use with WordPress and Magento projects.
+A set of standard Capistrano/Rake tasks to use with WordPress, Magento and MODx projects.

 ## Getting started
 1. Merge this into an existing project
-2. Create dev.rb, preprod.rb and prod.rb in config/deploy and adjust accordingly
+2. Create dev.rb, preprod.rb and prod.rb in config/deploy and adjust accordingly - see .SAMPLE.rb for reference
+3. Add relevant deploy keys to the keys directory (check out Github's notes on deployment keys)

 ## Branches &amp; tags